 Users – Nontaxable Uses – Filing Claims for Refund

-If you pay tax on diesel fuel and use it in a nontaxable way, you may file a claim for refund using form BOE-770-DU, Diesel Fuel Claim for Refund on Nontaxable Uses.
+If you pay tax on diesel fuel and use it in a nontaxable way, you may file a claim for refund using form CDTFA-770-DU, Diesel Fuel Claim for Refund on Nontaxable Uses.

 Before you file

 If you are not registered to file claims for refund for nontaxable uses, you must do both of the following before you file your first claim: